valmadera/SQL_project_data_job_analysis/README.md

 ```
 Here is the breakdown of the top 5 optimal skills for Data Analysts in 2023:

-- **Keep learning:** It enhances the importance of learning SQL, Tableau, and Excel, not only for beginners.
+- **Keep Learning:** It enhances the importance of learning SQL, Tableau, and Excel.
-- **SQL:** The high demand for SQL is a reflection of the increasing use of databases and the importance of using data insights.
+- **SQL:** The high demand for SQL is a reflection of the increasing use of databases and the importance of using data.
 - **R:** The fifth most wanted skill is used for data science by statisticians and data miners for data analysis and the development of statistical software.
-If you lean toward this niche, alongside Python learning them is a must.
+If you lean toward this niche alongside Python, learning them is a must.

 ![Most In-Demand Skills For Data Analyst](graphs/query_6.jpg)
 *Graph built on Excel by Valeria Madera*